❤️

 There's still some stigma around AI companion use, particularly for men.
 It's worth naming this directly: using an AI companion for emotional support, entertainment, or connection is not pathological.
 It's a reasonable response to the genuine challenges of loneliness, social anxiety, and the ways modern life makes deep human connection harder to maintain.

 The stigma mostly reflects unfamiliarity and discomfort with new technology, not a real moral problem.
 Using an AI companion thoughtfully and in proportion is no more concerning than using any other technology to support your emotional life.
+Research from Pew Research Center (2023) found that public attitudes toward AI in personal contexts are shifting rapidly — particularly among younger adults who view these tools with pragmatic openness rather than moral concern.
+A longitudinal study in Computers in Human Behavior (2023) tracking 512 adults over three months found no significant negative impact on real-world social relationships among users who maintained healthy usage patterns.

 The Verdict